 Posted on August 2019 By James Southwell

-She’d spent her time studying for three years before she was finally allowed to step out onto the field and after being able to work in a real Nursing environment; she found the whole experience very different.
+She spent three years studying prior to finally being able to step out onto the field and after being able to work in a real nursing environment; she found the whole experience very different.
 The 42-year-old recalls back to a time when she was on the set of ‘Casualty’ and telling the crew how they should correctly position her on the stretcher after smoke inhalation, only to be brushed off and ignored for her preaches to make it realistic.

 Currently Vicky works part time in Alexandra Hospital in Worcestershire close to her home, but she continues to do voice over work in her spare time.